2025 SEO Success: Ultimate Technical Checklist

 Before implementing SXG, analyze your website’s traffic and loading performance to identify pages or resources that frequently slow down user experience, indicating a need for caching.

-Use Screaming Frog or other crawl tools.
+Use Screaming Frog or other crawl tools like Google Search Console to detect crawl errors.
 Once you’ve crawled the site, look for crawl errors.
-You can also check this with Google Search Console.

 When scanning for crawl errors, you’ll want to:

-• Correctly implement all redirects with 301 redirects
+- Correctly implement all redirects with 301 redirects (broken pages)

 Check for the following optimization opportunities:

 To fix broken links, update the target URL to the new working page.
-If the original content no longer exists, remove the link and implement a redirect.
+Remove the link and implement a redirect if the original content no longer exists.

-Make sure there’s no duplicate content on your site.
-Duplicate content can be caused by many factors, including page replication from faceted navigation, having multiple versions of the site live, and scraped or copied content.
+Duplicate content can be caused by many factors, including page replication from faceted navigation, having multiple site versions live, and scraped or copied content.

 Fixing duplicate content can be implemented in the following ways:

-Overly complex URLs can cause problems for crawlers by creating unnecessarily high numbers of URLs that point to identical or similar content on your site.
-As a result, Google may be unable to completely index all your site’s content.
 Google suggests a website’s URL structure should be as simple as possible.
+Overly complex URLs cause problems for crawlers by creating unnecessarily high numbers of URLs that point to identical or similar content on your site.
+As a result, Google may be unable to index your site’s content completely.

 XML sitemaps tell search engines about your site structure and what to index in the SERP.

-• Sites with more URLs should use multiple XML sitemaps to maximize crawl budgets
+- Sites with more URLs need multiple XML sitemaps to maximize crawl budgets

 You can check the Index Coverage report in Google Search Console to see if your XML sitemap contains errors.